jamierkier2023/Consumer-Behavior-and-Shopping-Habits/README.md

 ---

-See the Tableau Visualization below that shows the relationship among variables and a composite of Shopping behavior can be found[here](https://public.tableau.com/views/customer_shopping_behavior/Sheet1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
+See the Tableau Visualization below that shows the relationship among variables and a composite of Shopping behavior can be found [here](https://public.tableau.com/views/customer_shopping_behavior/Sheet1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)